Vihaan3/knowledge-garden/content/Tools for Thought/Notetaking for thinking.md

 There’s an easy way to capture multiple thoughts at once (maybe there's default options for when this window is closed then show me this, this, this?).
 An AI “coach” that provides feedback on your notes, your process, and your reading speed (can help notice when you’re skimming).

 Quick capture, plus maybe the algorithm changes slightly the more you click on/edit a note.
 Think of more primitives/insight about idea formation and how you can build those in.

-## Note-taking First
-I think that that treating it as srs first is best, but there's plenty of different ideas even outside of that.
-Maybe it's primarily a note-taking app, with incremental reminders and basic srs functionality built in so that notes repeat.

-In a note-taking first approach, you could have different types of notes (some for ideas, others for fully fleshed notes, others for prompts, etc), and then integrate a lot of those other ideas.

 ## Breaking it down into quick tests